Japan's ANA to order 30 Boeing, 18 Airbus planes

 The company said the 30 Boeing jets would have a catalogue price of ¥383 billion (US$3.5 billion), adding that the firm has so far confirmed orders for 20 units, with an option to buy 10 more.

-The 18 Airbus orders are all confirmed, but their engines are yet to be decided, the company said.
+The 18 Airbus orders are all confirmed, but the engines manufacturer is yet to be decided, the company said.

-For now, the Airbus deal has a catalogue price of 166 billion yen, ANA Holdings said.
+For now, the Airbus deal has a catalogue price of ¥166 billion, ANA Holdings said.

 The deal makes ANA the first Japanese buyer of the Boeing model, while the Airbus A320neo already serves ANA's international routes.